 Finishing the Dry Hopped Cider:

 Once the cider had taken on the best of the hop flavors, I removed the hop bag.
-The dry hopped cider could now be bottled but I chose to straight to a keg.
+The dry hopped cider could now be bottled but I chose to go straight to a keg.
 This allowed me to add just a touch of apple juice concentrate for back sweetening and added apple flavor.

 Keep in mind, the hops will add body and flavor to the cider so if you back sweeten, it won’t take much.